Liamuk789/liamhancoxportfolio/Portfolio.md

 <br>

 I am a 3rd year Computer Games Design and Development student at Cardiff Metropolitan University.
-<br>As a mature student, I bring a dedicated and professional approach to development, backed by hands-on experience in Unity and Unreal Engine.<br>My portfolio showcases my technical skills with Finite State Machines, physics-based controllers, and AI agents, demonstrating my ability to work across the entire pipeline—from solo prototyping to collaborating in Agile teams using Git.
-<br>Whether it's rigging animations in Blender, scripting AI in C#, or implementing UI logic, I love the challenge of bringing a game world to life.
+As a mature student, I bring a dedicated and professional approach to development, backed by hands-on experience in Unity and Unreal Engine.
+My portfolio showcases my technical skills with Finite State Machines, physics-based controllers, and AI agents, demonstrating my ability to work across the entire pipeline—from solo prototyping to collaborating in Agile teams using Git.
+Whether it's rigging animations in Blender, scripting AI in C#, or implementing UI logic, I love the challenge of bringing a game world to life.

 <br>
 <br>